Arms control a top issue at Russia-US talks Tuesday in Sochi | WTOP

-MOSCOW (AP) — U.S. Secretary of State Mike Pompeo’s first trip to Russia is scheduled to start Tuesday in Black Sea coastal city of Sochi, where he and Russian Foreign Minister are sitting down for…
+MOSCOW (AP) — U.S. Secretary of State Mike Pompeo’s first trip to Russia is scheduled to start Tuesday in the Black Sea coastal city of Sochi, where he and Russian Foreign Minister Sergey Lavrov are…

 ARMS CONTROL